DominikWidomski/tetris/readme.md

 - [x] Show next block

 ## Enhancements

 - [x] Highlight the path of the block below, where it will end up
-- [x] highlight the path of the block below, where it will end up
 - Animations & effects for blocks falling, breaking etc.
 - [x] Particles floating up from block (ParticleEmitters following player position)
 	- [x] positioning of particle emitters, when rotating player